 Learning and Artists / Higher Education / Déda in the Community / Déda in Education / Déda and Artists / Meet our Tutors

-Each year we use Derby Festé as a vehicle to reach out to a variety of community groups.
+Each year, through Derby Festé we reach out to a variety of community groups.

 2019 saw us deliver ‘One Moon’ which had a special educational needs and disability focus, attempting to bridge work which was already taking place in City SEND Schools as part of This is Derby (Essential Life Skills) and SPLASH (ACE Strategic Touring).